sachin30/aplehotels/README.md

       eg. cd C:\Users\user\Desktop\UserDjangoProject> pip install virtualenv

-  Create the virtual environment using following command.(can use any name for virtual environment instead 'venv')
+  Create the virtual environment using following command.(can use any name for virtual environment other than 'venv')

       virtualenv -p python3 venv